 The UK applies carbon pricing under both EU and national schemes.
-The EU Emissions Trading Scheme (EU ETS) forces all big factories and power plants to buy a permit for each tonne of $CO_2$ emissions.
-Recently, these permits have traded at £5-6 per tonne of $CO_2$ .
+The EU Emissions Trading Scheme (EU ETS) forces all big factories and power plants to buy a permit for each tonne of CO_2 emissions.
+Recently, these permits have traded at very low carbon price of £5-6 per tonne of CO_2 .
 The overall cap on emissions is lowered progressively.
-UK has topped up that very low carbon price with its own Carbon Price Floor scheme, designed to provide long term certainty for low carbon investment.
 Government support has also been provided to transit to a low-carbon power sector, which uses renewables (such as wind and solar), nuclear and carbon capture and storage (CCS).